mbarackman-coursera/lti_example_app/readme.md

   $ docker-compose run --rm lti-test-tool bundle exec rake db:seed
   $ docker-compose up

-You can add the tool to a tool consumer with the the '/tool_proxy' endpoint
+You can add the tool to a tool consumer with the the '/tool_proxy' endpoint.